 How's Your Danish?

-Brush up on your Danish before your trip to Denmark.
+Need any easy way to brush up on your Danish for your trip to Denmark?

 The Danish have a long history going back to the Nordic people in the 1st century.
 The Kingdom of Denmark, however, was established in the 17th century.
 Danish culture stems from how they live with simplicity, politeness, and equality.
 They are direct and punctual.